t3dotgg/unduck/README.md

 DuckDuckGo Bangs are serverside this works client side!

 Oose, forked from Unduck, Stores DuckDuckGo's bang mapping file locally and uses your chosen dns to resolve not theirs.

+## What Framework?
+Framework? whats that? this project is held up by raw html, some javascript and an educated wish.
+Try to mess this S##t up npm left-pad!!